Joon Kim

 Joon Hyun Kim (born May 26, 1971) is an American attorney who served as the acting United States Attorney for the Southern District of New York from March 2017 to January 2018.
-He was Deputy U.S. Attorney for the Southern District of New York from July 2015 to March 2017 after serving as the chief of the criminal division since July 2014.
+He was Deputy United States Attorney for the Southern District of New York from July 2015 to March 2017 after serving as the chief of the criminal division since July 2014.
 From April 2013 to July 2014, Kim was the chief counsel to the U.S. Attorney.
 In March 2021, Kim was chosen by New York Attorney General Letitia James as independent counsel, along with Anne L. Clark, to co-lead the investigation into sexual harassment claims made against New York Governor Andrew Cuomo.

 Education and early career

 Kim attended Phillips Exeter Academy, where he graduated in 1989, and graduated Phi Beta Kappa from Stanford University in 1993 and graduated cum laude from Harvard Law School, in 1996.
 After law school, he clerked for Miriam Goldman Cedarbaum of the Southern District of New York.